NMakin-TCAM/HiveLib/README.md

 HiveLib provides a helper function to reset **both LemLib and MCL** to the same starting pose.

-After wiring your chassis, uncomment:
+After setting up your chassis, uncomment:

 ```cpp
 chassis.setPose(x, y, heading_deg);
 ```

-Then call at the start of autonomous:
+Then call at the start of your autonomous routine, call:

 ```cpp
 resetAutonPose(0, 0, 0);